Jonathanhelgesen/Protein-Structure-Prediction-App/README.md

 # Setup Guide

 This guide will explain how to run the web application for predicting the secondary structure of proteins.
 The application consists of two main parts: the backend, built with Flask, and the frontend, developed with React.
+Note: If you are looking for the code regarding the pre-processing of the dataset and training of the models, navigate to the `data-and-machine-learning/` folder.

 ## Prerequisites